Sydney Trains A and B sets: In service incidents and accidents

+On 6 May 2020, set A53 hit and damaged infrastructure at Yennora.

+On 10 March 2023, carriage D6373 on set A73 suffered damage to its windscreen, destination screen and pantograph after bringing down power lines at Panania.

+On 25 January 2024, set A15 crashed into a trailer at Level Crossing Road at Vineyard, south of Windsor.
+Set A15 returned to service in March 2024 with the driver carriage (D6415) damaged in the collision replaced with the repaired driver carriage (D6342) involved in the Richmond accident.

+On 16 January 2025, set A12 derailed near Clarendon.
+No injuries were reported and the cause of the derailment is still under investigation.

+On 20 May 2025, set B3 suffered from a broken pantograph that brought down overhead wires near Homebush, causing major delays affecting other lines.

 Criticism

 Noise concerns

 In 2021, residents in Waverton and Wollstonecraft complained about excessive squealing made by Waratah trains, relative to other trains in the fleet, as well as their horns.
+Noises as high as 100 decibels were recorded at one point, with the noise being largely attributed to train wheels flanging as the vehicle rounded bends.
 Sydney Trains responded that it was working to reduce noise in the area.

-CRRC Uyghur slave labor scandal
+CRRC Uyghur slave labour scandal

-Senior public servants have made three trips to the CRRC Changchun plant in June 2017, October–November 2017 and February 2018.

-In September 2018 the NSW Government approved a request for two senior executives from Transport for NSW to visit the CRRC Changchun plant at an estimated cost exceeding $15,000.

-In March 2020 a report from the Australian Strategic Policy Institute highlighted 82 companies directly or indirectly using Uyghur slave labour.
-Included in this was KTK Group, a supplier to CRRC.
+In March 2020, a report from the Australian Strategic Policy Institute highlighted 82 companies directly or indirectly using Uyghur slave labour.
+Included in this was KTK Group, a supplier to train manufacturer CRRC.
 The report indicated that this had been occurring since 2019.
 A spokesperson for Downer said the company had investigated serious allegations in early 2020, and that CRRC strongly denied the use of Uyghur labour.
 CRRC would be one of 11 companies placed onto a United States blacklist in July 2020.

+Senior public servants made multiple trips to the CRRC Changchun plant in 2017 and 2018.
+In September 2018, the NSW Government approved a request for two senior executives from Transport for NSW to visit the CRRC Changchun plant at an estimated cost exceeding $15,000.

-In October 2020, former premier of New South Wales, Gladys Berejiklian stated that she was concerned over the possibility of Uyghur slave labour being used.
-She would state that "Obviously we’re concerned with that and if there’s anything further we need to do I’m sure Transport for NSW will take that action," which prompted much opposition from the state opposition and union groups.
+In October 2020, Premier of New South Wales Gladys Berejiklian stated that she was concerned over the possibility of Uyghur slave labour being used.
+The premier stated: "Obviously we’re concerned with that and if there's anything further we need to do I'm sure Transport for NSW will take that action," prompting criticism from the state opposition and Unions NSW.